soffes/blog/published/2010-11-26-im-moving-to-san-francisco/im-moving-to-san-francisco.markdown

 ---
-title: I’m Moving to San Francisco
+tags:
-categories: life
+- life
 ---

+# I’m Moving to San Francisco

 I've been looking for a real job for awhile now.
 After [going back to freelancing again](http://samsoff.es/posts/on-my-own-again), I decided I really hate freelancing.
 Dealing with clients, lining up work, handling money, contracts, etc. All of that stuff sucks. ==I just want to write code== and make cool stuff.
 Dealing with all of that junk is not fun.